ibm-cloud-docs/discovery-data/domain-classifier.md

 1. Click **Create**.

     A classifier enrichment is created based on the training data that you provided.
-1. Choose the collection and field where you want to apply the enrichment, and then click **Apply**.
+1. Choose the collection and field where you want to apply the text classifier enrichment, and then click **Apply**.

-In the output, the classifier enrichment applies the `facility_temperature` label to the document in the collection.
+The following example shows how an enrichment that is created with the sample CSV file as its training data might classify text in a document.
+In the output, the classifier enrichment applies the `facility_temperature` label to the document text.
 The `label` is stored in the `enriched_{field_name}` array, within the `classes` array.

 ```json
 {